tsrinarmwong/KINNThai/Requirement doc.md

 # Functional requirements

-   1. Customer can use their name and phone number to make a reservation
+   1. Customer can use their name to make a reservation

-   2. Customer will received the notification via phone message or email, and the message will includ a confirm message and a link.
-The link can lead to the reservation page, and user can update the information in the reservation page
+   2. Customer will received the notification via phone message or email, and the message will includ a confirm message.

-   3. Customer can use the link in the notification to check the reservation information

-   4. Customer can cancel their reservation via the link in the notification

-   5. If customer want to update their reservation information, such as change party size, change time slot, they need to give a call to the restaurant to ask the employee to update the reservation.
-Customer cannot do these update via the link in the notification
+   3. If customer want to update their reservation information, such as change party size, change time slot, cancel the reservation, they need to give a call to the restauran to ask the employee to update the reservation.
+Customer cannot do these update in the notification

-   6. Same number cannot have two reservation in same section(lunch or dinner).
+   4. Same number cannot have two reservation in same section(lunch or dinner).
 Customer need to cancel one reservation first so can make another reservation

-   7. Cancel the reservation if customer don't show up in 10 min with their reservation time
+   5. Cancel the reservation if customer don't show up in 10 min with their reservation time

-   8. Employee can use phone number last 4 digit (ex 4063 ) to check customer reservation information when they checkin
+   6. Employee can use customer name and party size to check customer reservation information when they checkin

 # Non-Functional requirements